 Our long-time favorite steakhouse in St Pete Beach is 1200 Chophouse.
 This small restaurant tends to stay busy.
-We either plan to come early or wait until the dinner rush is over since it is first come, first served.
-Any of the steaks, you truly can’t go wrong, but we prefer the rib eye or the filet mignon.
+We either plan to come early or wait until the dinner rush ends since it is first come, first served.
+You truly can’t go wrong with any of the steaks, as well as the sea bass.

 CocoAddiction specializes in handmade artisan chocolates, macarons, cakes, pastries, and more!
 In addition to the melt-in-your-mouth desserts, they have an outstanding coffeehouse that serves Made Coffee.

 A hot day at the beach and ice cream pair so well together!
 Larry’s Olde Fashioned Ice Cream & Gelato is a favorite spot in St. Pete Beach and a local tradition since 1984.
 They have over 100 original flavors to choose from and also serve frozen custard, frozen yogurt, and more!